 Software:

-- DirtMate’s data is now fully integrated within Propeller’s cloud-based dashboard and mobile app
+- DirtMate’s data is now fully integrated within Propeller’s cloud-based platform and mobile app

 DirtMate key features: